citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/configuring-automatic-actions/automatic-actions.md

 1. Register group (see knowledge [Group registration and search](/en-us/citsmart-platform-7/initial-settings/access-settings/user/group.html));

-2. Register contract (see knowledge [Contract registration and search)](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract));
+2. Register contract (see knowledge [Contract registration)](/en-us/citsmart-platform-7/processes/portfolio-and-catalog/contract.html));

 3. Link the group to the contracts, associating the applicants (collaborators) already related to this group, so that the contracts and the related applicants are listed in the request screen.
 If it is necessary to create a new employee, it is necessary to include it in the group in which it is related to the contract so that it can open a request, that is, to have its name listed on the request registration screen (see knowledge [Contract registration and search](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract));

-4. Link unit to contracts so that it is listed on the request screen (see knowledge [Contract registration and search)](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract));
+4. Link unit to contracts so that it is listed on the request screen (see knowledge [Contract registration)](/en-us/citsmart-platform-7/processes/portfolio-and-catalog/contract.html));

 5. Define portfolio of services (see knowledge [Service portfolio registration](/en-us/citsmart-platform-7/processes/portfolio-and-catalog/register.html));